Coding Conventions

 - The first line of every file should be

-.
+'use strict';.
 If the file contains a shebang, strict mode should be enabled on the second line. - The strict mode directive should be followed by a blank line.

 // Right